Why aren't duplication metrics being calculated?¶

 We recommend that you use a Codacy configuration file to exclude source code files of the affected language from your project to decrease the number of files to be analyzed.

-For example, you may be able to exclude files that are automatically generated from your test suite or files belonging to dependencies that are not maintained by your team, such as the
+For example, you may be able to exclude files that are automatically generated from your test suite or files belonging to dependencies that aren't maintained by your team, such as the

 Reanalyze the last commit in the repository so that Codacy runs the code duplication analysis.

-If the analysis finishes but the code duplication metric was not calculated, follow the next steps:
+If the analysis finishes but the code duplication metric wasn't calculated, follow the next steps:

 If you are using Codacy Self-hosted, open the Admin panel, Repositories, select the repository, tab Settings, and reset the code duplication analysis in Duplication settings.
 Then, reanalyze the last commit in the repository so that Codacy runs the code duplication analysis.